 Kohler’s Legacy in Ontario Labour Law

 The Keenan case received extensive media coverage and Law Times Magazine quoted it as one of the most influential cases in Ontario.
 Legislators closely studied the semantics of the case before enshrining them into law in 2017, with Bill 148.
 Thanks to Kohler, the law in this matter is finally crystal clear.
-We now recognize dependent contractors, who have the same rights as employees, as distinct from independent contractors, who operate like small businesses.
+We now recognize dependent contractors, who have the same rights as employees, as distinct from independent contractors, who operate as small businesses.

 Kohler arrogantly arrived at our shores believing they could simply change the flag on their U.S. termination contracts and shove them down the throats of Canadian workers.
 And they departed for the U.S., with their cabinet manufacturing operations in tow, nursing a bloody nose in the process.
-Without doubt, the quantum of Kohler cases, culminating with the Keenan case, advanced Ontario labour laws.
+Without a doubt, the quantum of Kohler cases, culminating with the Keenan case, advanced Ontario labour laws.
 They firmly remain part of our judicial history for judges to rely upon as reference in upcoming cases.
 We are certain this was not the legacy they meant to leave behind.

 Vet Contract Before Signing